maxbundscherer/prototype-scala-raft/README.md

 #### Service-Layer

 Classic akka actors are not type safety.
-To "simulate" type safety the service-layer (``RaftService``) was implemented.
+To "simulate" type safety, the service-layer (``RaftService``) was implemented.
 The service-layer is also used to spawn & initialize actors and to supervise the actor system - see examples:

 - Spawn akka actor:
 ```scala